ArchipelagoMW/Archipelago/worlds/mlss/docs/en_Mario & Luigi Superstar Saga.md

 Any shuffled item can be in other players' worlds.

-## What does another world's item look like in Mega Man Battle Network 3?
+## What does another world's item look like in Mario & Luigi: Superstar Saga?

 Item will show up as a Golden Mushroom from boxes and digspots.
 All items from another world will show up as AP Item in all textboxes.
 Items in a shop from another player's world will display the player name and item name in addition to being displayed as an AP Item.